TorATB/Powershell-GooglePhotoExport/README.md

 This powershell script requires exiftool.exe, you can download it here: https://exiftool.org/ (you might need to rename the exe-file)

+You need to edit the ps1 file and change your media folder and your exiftool location (They are both at the top of the script).

 Here is a list of filenames that I tested on and it fould all the names containing the dates!
 ```